I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nc-ntifs-driver_fs_notification.md

 You must declare the callback function by using the <i>DRIVER_FS_NOTIFICATION</i> type.
 For more information, see the following Example section.

-To define a <b>DriverFSNotificationRoutine</b> callback routine that is named <b>MyDriverNotification</b>, you must first provide a function declaration that the Static Driver Verify (SDV) and other verification tools require, as follows:

-And then implement your callback routine as follows:

-Note that the callback type is declared in <i>Ntifs.h</i> as follows:

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |